 The victim files a petition under oath asking for a protective order.

-If the Court is open, the petition is filed in a Maryland state court.
+If the Court is open, the petition is filed in a Maryland state court, either a District Court or a Circuit Court.
 If the Court is closed (after business hours and on weekends and holidays), the petition is filed with a police commissioner at the local police station.

 If the Court is open, the petitioner goes before a judge to get a temporary protective order.
 If the Court is closed, the police commissioner on duty decides whether to issue an interim order; then, as soon as the Court opens, the petitioner goes before a Judge to get a temporary protective order.